alialib/alia/docs/roadmap.md

 Boundaries](https://reactjs.org/docs/error-boundaries.html) would be a good start.)

-### Timer Events/Utilities

-alia currently has an animation timer, but earlier versions of alia also supported timer events.
-There should be a generic interface for requesting these that can be implemented by back ends.
-Timer events allow for more efficient implementations of timing utilities like second counters, signal deflickering, etc.

 ### Validation

 Although it can be treated as an entirely separate concern, validation often